-Social factors play a role in our future that is as important as technical innovations.
-The way new policies are formulated and implemented at the local, regional, and global level, and whether and how they incorporate sustainable development matters, is decisive for what kind of a world we can expect in a several-decades time and tomorrow.
-Issues such as public involvement and participation, transparency, the access principle, and freedom of speech are seminal for the development of sustainable societies.
-Research into the workings of a society is crucial for a sustainable outcome of the interplay of the many interests involved in decision-taking, legislation-making, and everyday actions.
+Social factors play a significant role in our future and are as important as technical innovations.
+The development and implementation of new policies at the local, regional and global levels and whether and how they incorporate sustainable development matters, is decisive for what kind of a world we can expect to see in several-decades time.
+Issues such as public involvement and participation, transparency, the access principle and freedom of speech are seminal for the development of sustainable societies.
+Research into the workings of society are crucial for a sustainable outcome of the interplay of the many interests involved in decision-taking, legislation-making and everyday actions.

 4. Sustainable Water Resources

-Water is becoming scarce and the way we treat is rapidly gaining importance.
-It is urgent to examine and map both what human societies need and require regarding water and what the environment needs to continue its life as undisrupted as possible.
-Then it is possible to identify a balanced state of water usage, an important step toward the sustainability of water resources.
-Ideally, water resource management planning takes into consideration all the competing demands for water and seeks to allocate water on an equitable basis to satisfy all of them.
+Water is becoming scarce and the way we treat it is rapidly gaining importance.
+It is urgent to examine and document both what human societies need and require regarding water and what the environment needs to continue its life as undisrupted as possible.
+From here, it is possible to identify a balanced state of water usage, which is an important step toward achieving the sustainability of water resources.
+Ideally, water resource management planning takes into consideration all competing demands for water and seeks to allocate water on an equitable basis to satisfy all of them.
 This is likely to become increasingly more complicated due to climate change, which makes this research field vital.

 5. Urban-Rural Development

-Urbanisation has, globally, led to urban growth, densification, and uncontrolled sprawl.
-As a result, the concept of sustainable society has been studied mainly from an urban perspective (sustainable cities, eco-cities), separately from discussions of the development of rural areas, farmlands, and forests.
-The area of urban-rural interactions has been neglected and left out of planning, which contributed to the fact that cities are now supported with food, natural resources, and energy originating mainly from the global market instead of their immediate surroundings.
+Urbanisation has, globally, led to urban growth, densification and uncontrolled sprawl.
+As a result, the concept of a sustainable society has been studied mainly from an urban perspective (sustainable cities, eco-cities), removed from discussions on the development of rural areas, farmlands and forests.
+The area of urban-rural interactions has been neglected and left out of planning, which has contributed to the fact that cities are now supported with food, natural resources and energy originating mainly from the global market instead of their immediate surroundings.
 It is imperative to develop regional and local flows of products and resources (which we call a relocalisation process) and focus on human behavioural patterns (which include, e.g., urban lifestyles).

 6. Sustainable Mobility

 In all modern societies, people tend to increase their mobility.
-The total volume of transportation and its different modes is determined by economic, political, and social factors.
-The main concern of researchers in the area of sustainable mobility is the reduction of adverse effects linked to the increased transportation.
+The total volume of transportation and its different modes is determined by economic, political and social factors.
+The main concern of researchers in the area of sustainable mobility is the reduction of adverse effects linked to increased transportation.
 One of the employed strategies is the promotion of co-modality, which means an optimal combination of various modes of transport within the same transport chain, particularly regarding freight (cargo transport).
-Technical innovations and incentivizing a shift towards less polluting and more energy efficient modes of transport, e.g., collective transport, as well as walking and cycling, also plays an important role.
+Technical innovations and incentivising a shift towards lower pollution levels and more energy efficient modes of transport, e.g., collective transport, as well as walking and cycling, also play an important role.

 7. Circular Economy

-Circular economy refers to an economic system built on circular materials flows, instead of the more conventional economic systems where a product is made, used, and disposed of.
-In a circular economic system, products are made not only for a one-time use but are later reused, repaired, repurposed, and recycled.
-A circular economic flow entails lower emissions and leads to a resource use that does not equal a depletion of the environment.
+Circular economy refers to an economic system built on circular materials flows, instead of the more conventional economic systems where a product is made, used and disposed of.
+In a circular economic system, products are made not only for a single use but are later reused, repaired, repurposed and recycled.
+A circular economic flow entails lower emissions and leads to a resource use that does not contribute to a depletion of the environment.
 The economy, at the same time, continues to flourish unhindered.
 This system has already been implemented on a small scale in some places and sectors in the Baltic Sea Region but needs to be upscaled to have implications that go beyond the local.

 8. Sustainable Tourism

 Tourism as a global industry has grown and changed dramatically over the past twenty years, becoming one of the largest resource-consuming industries in the world.
-This has led to concerns about its environmental, economic, and social sustainability.
-Apart from placing demands on the environment, it is also the fastest growing industry in terms of the number of employees, and its proportions imply far-reaching consequences for local cultures and communities.
-Its social sustainability is therefore no lesser concern.
-This research area takes into consideration the afore-mentioned aspects of travel, explores issues such as destination development, tourist attractions, and accommodation, and seeks to find sustainable solutions for our highly mobile world
+This has led to concerns about its environmental, economic and social sustainability.
+Apart from placing demands on the environment, it is also the fastest growing industry in terms of the number of employees and its proportions imply far-reaching consequences for local cultures and communities.
+Its social sustainability is also therefore of paramount concern.
+This research area takes into consideration the prior mentioned aspects of travel, explores issues such as destination development, tourist attractions, and accommodation, and seeks to find sustainable solutions for our highly mobile world.

 9. Education for Sustainable Development

-ESD studies transformative learning in formal, non-formal, and informal settings.
+ESD studies transformative learning in formal, non-formal and informal settings.
 Since education is perhaps the single most powerful tool for affecting change, we need an efficient and widespread ESD if there is to be a chance that we, not only as individuals, but as a society at large alter our perception of environment and our behaviour.
-The field of ESD focuses on how to teach about complex issues such as climate change, disaster risk, and overconsumption.
-The goal is to empower (future) educators by providing them with new skills, the knowledge of participatory teaching methods, and other tools that will foster critical thinking, action competence, and the ability to imagine future scenarios in their students.
+The field of ESD focuses on how to teach about complex issues such as climate change, disaster risk and overconsumption.
+The goal is to empower (future) educators by providing them with new skills, the knowledge of participatory teaching methods and other tools that will foster critical thinking, action competence and the ability to imagine future scenarios for their students.